 You’ll be pushing your body to its limits on race day, so factor in plenty of recovery time to help your body repair itself.

 You’ll feel a sense of elation after your race, but don’t jump straight back into long Sunday runs.
-Your body simply won’t be ready and you’ll heighten the risk of injury.

 Rest and recovery is also important during your training plan – so don’t be tempted to skip any rest days.
 They are there for a reason!